ddribin/borg-tools/README.md

 Which can be used to run these scripts:

-    % bu-borg-local borg-autobackup
+    % bu-borg-local borg-cron-backup

 Or any Borg command like this:

     % bu-borg-local borg list

-## borg-autobackup
+## borg-cron-backup

-A script to automatically do a full backup and prune.
-Runs `borg-create-full` and `borg-prune-auto`.
-This is useful for a cron job script.
+Runs `borg-create-full` and `borg-prune-auto` to create and prune a full backup of a machine.
+Intended to run as a cron job, but can be run manual for testing.

 ## borg-create-full

-Creates a "full" backup of a machine, backing up all of the most important directories.
+A wrapper around `borg create` which creates a "full" backup of a machine, backing up all of the most important directories.
 By default, it names archives `{hostname}-auto-{now}`.
 The `auto` in the middle allows creating archives that are not considered when pruning.
 This allows keeping some archives indefinitely.
 The hostname can be overridden with the `DD_BORG_HOSTNAME` environment variable.
 The `auto` label can be overridden with the `DD_BORG_ARCHIVE_LABEL` environment variable.

 ## borg-prune-auto

-Prunes automatically created archives to a policy.
+A wrapper around `borg prune` which prunes automatically created archives to a policy.
 Automatically created archives have the prefix `{hostname}-auto-`.
 The hostname can be overridden with the `DD_BORG_HOSTNAME` environment variable.

 ## borg-batch-rename

-Renames all archives according to a regular expression.
+A wrapper around `borg rename` which can rename all archives according to a regular expression.
 For example, this would rename the hostname:

         % borg-batch-rename 'host1-(.*)' 'host2-\1`